rootd00d/mastercard/README.md

         iii.
 Redirect www.example.com to example.com.

     c.
 Configure nginx as a load balancer to a local Apache HTTPD listening on 8080-8090

+> I couldn't tell whether it's NGINX or Apache that should be listening on 8080-8090 - so I just went with NGINX

 2. In your favourite programming language (PHP or Python preferred):